Company debt is fairly common but presents a serious challenge for a business.

 These are just a few of many examples of how a company might accrue debt.

 If your business is struggling with debt there are solutions available to avoid liquidation.
-As fully trained insolvency practitioners, we might advise, for example, a Company Voluntary Arrangement allows a company to continue trading while paying back creditor debts.
+As fully trained insolvency practitioners in London, we might advise, for example, a Company Voluntary Arrangement allows a company to continue trading while paying back creditor debts.
 Get in touch with Hudson Weir to find out your options.